 Principle Principle finding Exception standard reference Notable practice Why 1.
-Governance Standards met 1.8 Good practice The pharmacy has good safeguarding procedures in place and can demonstrate having used these.
-2. Staff Standards met N/A N/A N/A 3.
-Premises Standards met N/A N/A N/A 4.
-Services, including medicines management Standards met N/A N/A N/A 5.
+Governance Standards met N/A N/A N/A 2.
+Staff Standards met N/A N/A N/A 3.
+Premises Standards not all met 3.1 Standard not met The pharmacy has a leak in the roof which means water pools in the pharmacy when it rains heavily.
+This may present a trip hazard.
+4. Services, including medicines management Standards met N/A N/A N/A 5.
 Equipment and facilities Standards met N/A N/A N/A

-Principle 1 - Governance Standards met
+Principle 1 - Governance ✓ Standards met

-The pharmacy identifies and manages risks well.
-It reviews its practices to make them safer and more efficient.
+The pharmacy identifies and manages risks appropriately.
 Team members record their errors and learn from them to stop them happening again.
 Staff are clear about their roles and responsibilities.
 They work in a safe and professional way.
+The pharmacy has written procedures for the activities it carries out.
 The pharmacy asks people for their views and acts appropriately on the feedback.
 It has appropriate insurance for its services.
 The pharmacy generally keeps up-to-date records as required by the law.
+But it does omit some details which may make it difficult to see exactly what has happened.
 The pharmacy keeps people's private information safe and explains how it will be used.
 Pharmacy team members take necessary action to protect the safety of vulnerable people.